ryananglem/london-bike-maps/README.md

 It uses [Travis CI](https://travis-ci.org/) for continuous integration and [Sonarqube](https://sonarcloud.io/) for code analysis

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of the create-react-app guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ### `yarn start`